Youth Gain Real Work Experience And Develop New Skills

 of 66 youth outreach workers across the province.

-In Windsor, the program is also being coordinated by New Beginnings.
+In London, the program is coordinated by London InterCommunity Health

 While there is a wide range of programs and services to assist youth, it